Practices and Guidelines

 Allocation for Institutional Websites

 - College units (academic and administrative) must be hosted in York's CMS.
-No other system/or website can be consider or promoted as official website for the college units.
+No other system/or website can be considered or promoted as the official website for the college units.

 - College projects are eligible for space within the allocation provided to units coordinating the initiatives.

-- Anybody using York ePortfolio/Student Blogs, web.york.cuny.edu or anyother system. will be warm, block and banned from using theses system.
+- Anybody using York e-portfolio/Student Blogs, CUNY Commons, web.york.cuny.edu or any other system. will be warm, block and/or banned from using theses system.

 Allocation for Faculty/Staff Websites

-- Faculty access to York ePortfolio/Student Blogs website is reserve for faculty working directly with the student ePortfolio, and should be in no way used as a replacement for the CMS, BMC, Blackboard, CUNYFirst, etc.
+- Faculty access to York e-Portfolio/Student Blogs website is reserved for faculty working directly with the student e-Portfolio and should be in no way used as a replacement for the CMS, BMC, Blackboard, CUNYFirst, etc.

 Allocation for Student Websites

-- The student server provides York students an opportunity to do database design, practice programming in C++, Java, Perl and PHP, create individual student's own web pages and many more.
+- The student server provides York students an opportunity to do database design, practice programming in C++, Java, Perl, and PHP, create individual student's own web pages and much more.

-- York Students are eligible for personal web space on York ePortfolio/Student Blogs website, were they can create their blogs and eportfolio material.
+- York Students are eligible for personal web space on York e-Portfolio/Student Blogs website, where they can create their blogs and e-portfolio material.

 Allocation for Affiliated Websites

-- A office or department may allocate a portion of its space to an affiliated organization and assume responsibility for this information.
+- An office or department may allocate a portion of its space to an affiliated organization and assume responsibility for this information.

 - York Portal/CMS and web.york.cuny.edu use the York College Active Directory account to authenticate users, please refer to the York College computing policy for more information.